Discover more from Timeless & Timely

 Meanwhile, the trash sites of “news” (I won’t call them out specifically) litter the internet with their crackpot pieces, with willing and gullible citizens assisting on Facebook, Twitter, and elsewhere.

 There’s a service called Blendle that lets you read only the articles you want, for just pennies.
 So rather than paying full freight for subscriptions.
 But this is piecemeal and still won’t attract nonbelievers and the unwilling.

-“Among the calamities of war may be justly number the diminution of the love of truth, by the falsehoods which interest dictates and credulity encourages.” — Samuel Johnson, 1758
+“Among the calamities of war may be justly numbered the diminution of the love of truth, by the falsehoods which interest dictates and credulity encourages.” — Samuel Johnson, 1758

 If we want to build trust, if we want to inspire loyalty, we need to address the truth, as difficult as it may be.

-In the boardroom, the living room, or the cabinet room, we need to ensure that we’re seeing the same thing and experiencing the world together.
+In the boardroom, the cabinet room, or the living room, we need to ensure that we’re seeing the same thing and experiencing the world together.

 Certain truths may have been self-evident to our founders.

-Other truths may require us to lend them voice, every time we see an untruth.
+Other truths may require us to lend them a voice, every time we see an untruth.

 Fight for truth.
 Every day.

 This content was originally published for members of the Ampersand Guild; it has been unlocked for the public.
 If you enjoy it, please consider joining the growing number of discerning leaders who support it.
 We’ll even start you out for free: